Pune–Rani Kamalapati Humsafar Express

-The 22171/22172 Pune - Rani Kamalapati Humsafar Express is a superfast express train of the Indian Railways connecting in Maharashtra and (Bhopal) in Madhya Pradesh.
+The 22171/22172 Pune–Rani Kamalapati Humsafar Express is a Superfast Express train of the Indian Railways which belongs to West Central Railway zone that runs between of Maharashtra and (Bhopal) of Madhya Pradesh in India.
 It is currently being operated with 22171/22172 train numbers on a weekly basis.

 Coach composition

 The train is completely 3-tier AC sleeper designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.

 Service

 It averages 66 km/h as 22171/Pune - Rani Kamalapati Humsafar Express starts on Sunday from covering 890 km in 13 hrs 30 mins & 56 km/h as 22172/Rani Kamalapati- Pune Humsafar Express starts on Saturday from covering 890 km in 15 hrs 55 min.

 Traction

 Both trains are hauled by an Electric Loco Shed Itarsi based WAP 7 locomotives from to and vice versa.